hyperledger/aries-rfcs/concepts/0003-protocols/template.md

 the community to settle on whether it wants to strongly recommend specific diagram types.

-The formal names for each state are important, as they are used in [`ack`s]( https://github.com/hyperledger/indy-hipe/pull/77) and [`problem-report`s](https://github.com/hyperledger/indy-hipe/pull/65)).
+Regardless of the type of diagram that's used, [the formal names for each state are important](https://docs.google.com/presentation/d/17hk6QqLW5M9E4TBPZwXIUBu9eEinMNXReceyZTF4LpA/edit?usp=sharing), as they are used in [`ack`s]( https://github.com/hyperledger/indy-hipe/pull/77) and [`problem-report`s](https://github.com/hyperledger/indy-hipe/pull/65)).
 For example, a `problem-report` message declares which state the sender arrived at because of the problem.
 This helps other participants